DefGuard/docs/README.md

 ## Webhooks

-Easy to use and configure outgoing webhooks triggered on actions taken on certain user to help you automate monotonious tasks.
+Easy to use and configure outgoing webhooks triggered on actions taken on certain user to help you automate monotonous tasks.

 ## LDAP synchronization

-In a few simple steps you can synchronize your LDAP data for example import your ldap data to defguard and:
+In a few simple steps you can synchronize your LDAP data for example import your LDAP data to Defguard and:

 * Create new users
 * Modify existing users